yrp604/rappel/README.md

 0xf0:   0x00000000      0x00000000      0x00000000      0x00000000
 ```

 There are some other regsets the kernel exports via ptrace(), but they're dependent on kernel version, and didn't want to try to detect and adjust at runtime.
-If you want them, you should just need to add the storage in `proc_info_t`, edit `_collect_regs()`, then add the display in the relevant `display` function.
+If you want them, you should just need to add the storage in `proc_info_t`, edit `ptrace_collect_regs_<arch>()`, then add the display in the relevant `display` function.

 Right now platforms are largely determined by what hardware I own.
 I plan on splitting it apart a bit more in the future to make adding new archs easier.